NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Conv NN/Week 1 - Conv.md

 Cross-correlation is more what we do in ML.
 But in math it is when you do flipping of a rotation.

+### Convolutions of RGB or Volume

+You basically expand the kernel or filter into a multi dimensional.
+You still pad and move the kernel around the image.
+You add up all the numbers in the kernel, however, when you add up all the filtered results you then output them into a 2D plane.

+You can then take these outputs and then stack them to make an output volumetric data.

+Depth and channels is the z dimensions aspect of data